-Douglas-fir is not a true fir, but is still a beautiful evergreen for the landscape.
-Its conical shape is similar to that seen on spruces.
+Douglas-fir is an excellent specimen plant or used in mass for screening.
+Although not a true fir, it is a beautiful evergreen for the larger landscape with a conical shape, similar to that seen on spruces.

 - Evergreen (foliage year-round)